WambuBObo/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Print all numbers of base 16 in lowercase
+Print all numbers under 10 with a ,